 The July 22, 1926 issue of the Depew Herald carried an article, which stated, that it is hoped that the village taxpayers will consider the proposition intelligently and vote accordingly.

-The need of the two new hose trucks is imperative and immediate.
+The need for the two new hose trucks is imperative and immediate.
 The members of the Cayuga Hose Company and Central Hose Company had circulated the petition requesting a special election on the question of the two new hose trucks.
 The leading businessmen and taxpayers of the village headily signed the petition.
 If this proposition is passed, the two small Ford trucks will be retired from service.
 These trucks have served well but will not stand the strain for very much longer.

-They were old trucks in 1921, when the companies that have them now were given them second handed.
-The body of what is now the Cayuga truck was formerly the box of the old Aetna horse drawn truck.
+They were old trucks in 1921 when the companies that have them now were given them second-handed.
+The body of what is now the Cayuga truck was formerly the box of the old Aetna horse-drawn truck.
 About ten years ago it was mounted on the chassis of a Ford truck, which had served its usefulness in the streets department.
 The truck now belonging to Hose Company Number Four formerly belonged to Hose Company Number One.
 The members of both the Cayuga’s and Number Fours are tired of being laughed at when answering an alarm of fire.
 The trucks are so small and so many members of each company ride them, that admittedly, it is a laughable sight to see them coming down the street.
 All that can be seen is the firemen, and it is hard to see what they are riding on.

 The trucks are unsafe; those firemen risk their lives every time that they ride them.
 WHY?
 To protect your lives and property.
 Will you force continued risks upon these lads for the sake of about two cents additional taxes for every thousand dollars valuation of your property?

-Some say though, what is the use of giving them a new truck, the will only wreck it.
+Some say though, what is the use of giving them a new truck, they will only wreck it.
 Well to this we reply, neither of the two companies in question has ever had new equipment.
-Receiving second handed junk always destroys the morale of everyone concerned.
+Receiving second-handed junk always destroys the morale of everyone concerned.
 Give the boys a chance to show how they can and intend to take care of the new equipment if they are given the chance.
-Another reply to that is that if at least one of the trucks is not replaced soon, it will crack under the strain of some fifteen or twenty young men answering an alarm sometime and perhaps result in death of one or more of the firemen.
+Another reply to that is that if at least one of the trucks is not replaced soon, it will crack under the strain of some fifteen or twenty young men answering an alarm sometime and perhaps result in the death of one or more of the firemen.
 Half of the really active members of this company are young married men who have families.
 We are of course speaking of the Cayuga’s truck and members of that company.

 The reason why this truck is in worse shape than that of Hose Company Number Four is that has answered at least eight times as many alarms as the north side truck and in most cases has carried more men.